qbrilliance/qristal-integrations/jupyterlab/README.md

 ## JupyterLab resources

-This directory holds all items that integrate QB SDK to a JupyterLab environment.
+This directory holds all items that assist in running Qristal in a JupyterLab environment.

 ## Using JupyterLab for Python notebooks with QB SDK